The Ultimate Guide To Live Streaming Church Music Legally

 With so many churches live streaming church music during their services, many might have overlooked the need for a special streaming license.
 The good news is it’s easy to obtain.

-Even if your church already has a license for using and performing music during special events, streaming usually isn’t covered.
+Even if your church already has a license for using and performing music during special events (like the CCLI streaming license), streaming usually isn’t covered.

 Most artists, labels and services kind of let things slide during the pandemic.
 However, now that things are getting closer to normal, it’s time to learn exactly what you need to use music during your live stream legally.